mdadnanshuvo/Inventory_Management/README.md

    - Remove Existing Containers:
     If there were issues with the entry point or data restoration, first remove ``` ENTRYPOINT ["/bin/bash", "/app/entrypoint.sh"]``` line from the Dockerfile.

-  - Stop all the containers
+  - Stop all the containers:

       ``` docker-compose down```

-  - Rebuild the containers
+  - Rebuild the containers:

      ``` docker-compose build```

-  - Start the containers
+  - Start the containers:

      ``` docker-compose up```

   - Create the Superuser (If Necessary):